Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 - Two-column layout: left column hero portrait card, right column copy.
 - Background artwork renders shared SVG ridge paths for both themes; each theme supplies its own gradient palette so the silhouettes stay identical while colours change.
   - Dark mode: four mountain layers in progressively darker blues, subtle drop-shadow glows, drifting starfield, and moon.
-  - Light mode: the same geometry with softened blues, sun, and animated clouds.
+  - Light mode: the same geometry with softened blues, sun, and clouds generated at runtime.
+- Day clouds are seeded by `createHeroCloudField` (HeroSection.tsx), which pseudo-randomises spawn height, scale, travel duration, and opacity for 11 drifting layers.
+Tweak density or range by adjusting the generator constants.
-- The front-most ridge colour matches the page background and the section applies a negative top margin so the mountains rise behind the transparent header without leaving a dark strip.
+- The front-most ridge colour matches the site background (`#e3ebf8`) and the section applies a negative top margin so the mountains rise behind the transparent header without leaving a dark strip.
 - Uses Framer Motion for staged entrance animations.
 - Pulls dynamic strings `hero.intro`, `hero.headline` (object with `lead`, `accent`, `trail`), `hero.subheadline`, `hero.description`, `hero.portraitCaption`.
 - Portrait card currently displays initials derived from `profile.name`; swap with actual imagery by replacing the markup within `.hero-portrait-ring`.